isc-projects/kea/doc/guide/hooks.rst

 host reservations which are associated with this subnet.
 The current implementation of the ``subnet4-del`` command removes neither the leases nor the host reservations associated with a subnet.
-This is the safest approach because the server doesn't lose track of leases assigned to the clients from this subnet.
+This is the safest approach because the server does not lose track of leases assigned to the clients from this subnet.
 However, removal of the subnet may still cause configuration errors and conflicts.
 For example: after removal of the subnet, the server administrator may update a new subnet with the ID